Dinalii/Love-Serendib/README.md

 # Love-Serendib

-This was a group coursework that I worked on the L4 at IIT.
-Repo contains the frontend of tourist website ; Love-Serendib.
+This is a travel and tourism website ; Love-Serendib.